 Subject Dance Exam Board AQA Overview GCSE Dance is a practical course designed for students who are enthusiastic about dance.
 It is open to all students, although some experience of dance is necessary.
 Dance is an empowering and powerful form of non-verbal communication which enables the development of creative, imaginative, physical, emotional and intellectual capacities.
 Dance is both physical and expressive - this is what makes it similar to and different from other art forms and physical activities.
 The three year course includes both practical and theoretical elements of dance and consists of coursework and examination.
 Students will take part in theory (written) classes and very physical practical dance lessons to equip them with all the knowledge and skills needed to complete the course.
 Students will spend the years 9 and 10 building skills in the dance studio and classroom to equip them with the knowledge, technique and confidence to complete year 11 practical coursework and examinations.
 In a 'nutshell' the exam board want you to be able to choreograph, perform and reflect on these, whilst developing an understanding of six professional dance works Course Structure The course is split into two components, Performance & Choreography and Dance Appreciation You will: Watch extracts from professional dance work.
 Warm up as a class, learning specific lesson related technique.
 Learn movement/technique from the professional work.
 Develop movement to create your own choreography either solo task or groups.
 Analyse, interpret and evaluate movement.
 You will have the opportunity to attend performances.
 Take part in workshops.
 You will get extra studio time for rehearsals.
 Encouraged to join or lead Dance clubs.
-Assessment Component 1 - Performance & Choreography Perfomance: -You will learn set phrases & perform three as a solo, duet or trio Choreography: Choreograph a group or solo piece in response to s stimulus.
-The practical component is marked out of 80 and worth 60% of the GCSE Component 2: Dance Appreciation You will be assessed on your knowledge and appreciation of choreographic process and performing skills.
-You will also have a critical appreciation of your own work.
-Career Opportunities Arts administrator.
+Assessment Component 1 - Performance & Choreography Performance: -You will learn set phrases & perform three as a solo, duet or trio Choreography: Choreograph a group or solo piece in response to s stimulus.
+The practical component is marked out of 80 and worth 60% of the GCSE Career Opportunities Arts administrator.
 Choreographer.
 Community arts worker.
 Dance movement psychotherapist.
 Dancer.
 Personal trainer.
 Theatre director.
-Further Information Please see Ms Aniff : raniff@joycefrankland.or rg
+Further Information Miss Harper Eharper@joycefrankland.org